Daniel-Shaw-MT/Python-Stock-Control-System/README.md

 # Python-Stock-Control-System
-A lightweight Python stock control system.
+A lightweight Python stock control system using Sqlite and Tkinter including OpenCv and many other packages.

 Done for an assignment for a python/tensorflow course done locally.